SysCV/nutsh/example/track/README.md

 An example implementation of a tracking service using nutsh Python SDK.
+The code is based on the [AOTTracker](https://github.com/z-x-yang/Segment-and-Track-Anything/blob/77354b586c8d24a116c76d7b80d55d3a0ae44927/aot_tracker.py) from [Segment-and-Track-Anything](https://github.com/z-x-yang/Segment-and-Track-Anything).

 # Prepare